Mark Drakeford: COVID-19 pandemic

-As First Minister, Drakeford has responded to the COVID-19 pandemic in Wales.
+As First Minister, Drakeford responded to the COVID-19 pandemic in Wales.
 Many aspects of handling COVID-19 were the responsibility of the Welsh Government, including the setting of restrictions on everyday life designed to curtail the virus.
-According to research conducted by University College London for its COVID-19 Social Study, Drakeford's leadership led to better understanding of the rules in Wales than Boris Johnson's did in England.

-On 23 March 2020, UK Prime Minister Boris Johnson, having the agreement of all devolved governments, announced a lockdown of the United Kingdom, with only essential services remaining open.
-This announcement was followed by First Minister Drakeford announcing that the measures would also cover Wales and would come into effect from that evening.
+On 23 March 2020, UK Prime Minister Boris Johnson, having the agreement of all devolved governments, issued a lockdown of the United Kingdom, with only essential services remaining open.
+First Minister Drakeford announced that the measures would also cover Wales and would come into effect from that evening.
 The measures put in place restricted people from leaving their home for non-essential travel, with outside exercise limited to once a day.
 The measures that controlled exercise outside the home differed from those in England, where the measures in place did not stipulate a once-a-day restriction, whereas the Welsh version specifically limited exercise outside the home to once a day, with the maximum fine being £120, compared to £960 in England.
-On 20 May, the Government announced that the maximum fine would be increased to £1,920.
+On 20 May, the Welsh Government increased the maximum fine to £1,920.

 On 25 March the Coronavirus Act 2020 was given Royal Assent, after passing through both Houses in the Parliament of the United Kingdom.
 The following day the Health Protection (Coronavirus, Restrictions) (Wales) Regulations 2020 were approved by the Senedd, giving the Welsh Government emergency powers to deal with various aspects of managing the pandemic.

 Though Drakeford was supportive of a cooperative approach between the various governments of the UK, his government also at times took significantly different decisions such as introducing a two-week "firebreak" lockdown in Wales during October 2020 at a point when the UK government was still operating a system of localised restrictions in England.
+A social study conducted by University College London praised Drakeford's clear communication of anti-COVID measures.
+The Welsh Government provided £1.7 billion of support to the Welsh economy during 2020, in addition to UK-wide schemes such as furlough.